Connecticut Audbon Society

 Wednesday, June 12 6 a.m. – 2 p.m.

 With over 14,000 acres of mostly forested land, Arcadia Management Area is Rhode Island’s largest recreational area.
-With miles of trails to explore, this little-birded corner of the state is ripe for discovery!
-Search for breeding warblers, thrushes, and other neotropical migrants as they defend their territory and begin to lay eggs.
-Other destinations may include George B. Parker Woodland Wildlife Refuge and Maxwell Mays Wildlife Refuge, properties owned and managed by the Audubon Society of Rhode Island.
+With miles of trails, this little-birded corner of the state is ripe for discovery.
+Search for breeding warblers, thrushes, and other neotropical migrants as they defend their territories.
+Other destinations may include George B. Parker Woodland Wildlife Refuge and Maxwell Mays Wildlife Refuge.

 Leader: Matt Bell.